Checking vs Savings Account 2026: Which Earns More?

-Interest-bearing account designed to accumulate wealth and build emergency reserves.
+Interest-bearing bank account designed to accumulate wealth with limited transaction frequency

 Choose Checking Account if